amule-project/amule/branches/asio/readmeAsio.txt

 The goal is far from reached.
 THIS IS ONLY AN EXPERIMENTAL PROTOTYPE.

 What it does:
-- compile aMule (monolith) and amulegui in debug mode in MSVC10 and Linux
+- compile aMule, amuled and amulegui in debug mode in MSVC10 and Linux
 - run it in Windows and Linux
 It's been running for a night now in my Linux VM without crashing.
 Performance is as usual.

 Not done yet / problems:
-- amuled
 - configure
 - better error handling/error messages
 - further abstraction (replace wx socket constants in code)